2023 Best Value Journalism Master's Degree Schools in the Southeast Region

 Full Journalism at University of Mississippi Report

-University of Arkansas at Little Rock came in at #7 in this year’s edition of the Best Value Journalism Master’s Degree Schools in the Southeast Region ranking.
-Located in the midsize city of Little Rock, UA Little Rock is a public school with a medium-sized student population.
+University of Arkansas at Little Rock landed the #7 spot in the 2023 rankings for the best value master’s degree journalism programs.
+Located in the medium-sized city of Little Rock, UA Little Rock is a public school with a medium-sized student population.

 Out-of-state tuition fees for graduate students at UA Little Rock are $14,884 per year.

-West Virginia University came in at #8 in this year’s edition of the Best Value Journalism Master’s Degree Schools in the Southeast Region ranking.
+West Virginia University ranked #8 on this year’s Best Value Journalism Master’s Degree Schools in the Southeast Region list.
 WVU is a fairly large public school located in the small city of Morgantown.

 Out-of-state tuition fees for graduate students at WVU are $26,676 per year.